GreenGrassBlueOcean/RefinitivR/README.md

-# Important message
+# Important messages:
+1. Python is now optional, the package can now also send direct JSON messages to the terminal. (with exception of streaming data.)
-if you update the package: also run `Refinitiv::install_eikon()` again as some changes to the conda environment had to be made!
+2. When using the pyton libraries and if you update the package: also run `Refinitiv::install_eikon()` again.

 [![Codecov test coverage](https://codecov.io/gh/GreenGrassBlueOcean/RefinitivR/branch/master/graph/badge.svg)](https://codecov.io/gh/GreenGrassBlueOcean/RefinitivR?branch=master)